 - “I have a tendency to be attracted to calm people.”
 The kind of person are attracted to, whether romantic or otherwise, can say a lot about the kind person you are.
 If you are more on the eccentric side of the spectrum, you may find yourself closer to people who are calm, to create a balance.

 Physical features are also an important part of what makes individuals unique.
 Although they may not be as important to what makes up a person, there will always exist situations in which you will need to know how to describe your most basic features.
 These phrases will help you learn to talk about your physical features in French.

 “Je suis grand, mince, et j’ai les yeux bruns.”

 - “I am tall, skinny, and have brown eyes.”
 You could also say “marron,” which also means brown.
-That said, while “marron” can be used to describe eye color, it is not used to describe hair color.
+That said, while the word “marron” can be used to describe eye color, it is not used in French to describe hair color.

 “J’ai les cheveux courts et noirs.”

 - “I have short and black hair.”
 Of course, you can swap this with whatever color or length your hair may be: “bruns” (brown), “chatains” (light-brown), “blonds” (blond), “roux” (dark red) for the color, or “longs” (long), or “mi-longs” (mid-length).